pusher-community/real-time-laravel/README.md

 # Building Real-Time Laravel Apps with Pusher

-Pusher is a hosted services that makes it *super-easy* to add real-time data and functionality to web and mobile applications.
+Pusher is a hosted service that makes it *super-easy* to add real-time data and functionality to web and mobile applications.
 This is a 2 hour workshop that will show you how to add real-time features to your Laravel apps with Pusher.

 <div class="home-logos" style="text-align: center; margin: 2em 0;">
   <img src="assets/img/laravel-logo-sml.png" />